outsidedav/swift/apple_development.md

 * The **{{site.data.keyword.cloud_notm}} Developer Experience** is not a service, but rather is a set of capabilities on {{site.data.keyword.cloud_notm}} that helps digital and cloud native developers get quickly started building production-ready apps.
 It includes automatic provisioning of services and one-click deployment to a devops toolchain.
 More on this in the Starting Right section.

-* [**IBM Watson Data Platform**](https://console.bluemix.net/developer/dataplatform/dashboard) <!--[IBM Watson Data Platform](https://dataplatform.ibm.com)--> makes it simple to assemble data collections, refine the data, and then visualize, discover insights, and build models for use in your cognitive app.
+* [**IBM Watson Data Platform**](https://console.bluemix.net/developer/dataplatform/dashboard) <!--[IBM Watson Data Platform](https://dataplatform.ibm.com)--> makes it simple to assemble data collections, refine the data, then visualize, discover insights, and build models for use in your cognitive app.

 * [**IBM Streaming Analytics**](../services/StreamingAnalytics/index.html#gettingstarted) helps wrangle and analyze data streams.
 It is an advanced analytic platform that you can use to ingest, analyze, and correlate information as it arrives from different types of data sources in real time.

 * The [**{{site.data.keyword.cloud_notm}} Continuous Delivery service**](../services/ContinuousDelivery/index.html#cd_getting_started) lets you easily set up a devops toolchain to automate continuous delivery of your app.
 You can easily enhance the toolchain to include management functions like monitoring, logging, tracking, and alerting.
 You can even apply advanced machine learning to your toolchain using the [DevOps Insights service](../services/DevOpsInsights/index.html#gettingstarted).

-The {{site.data.keyword.cloud_notm}} platform offers many, many more capabilities than mentioned above.
+The {{site.data.keyword.cloud_notm}} platform offers many more capabilities than mentioned above.
 You can use {{site.data.keyword.cloud_notm}} as your comprehensive development platform.

 ## Overview of {{site.data.keyword.cloud_notm}} Capabilities
 {: #capabilities}

-The {{site.data.keyword.cloud}} Developer Experience is not service, but rather it is a set of capabilities in the {{site.data.keyword.cloud_notm}} platform that gets you started building apps the "right" way in minutes.
+The {{site.data.keyword.cloud}} Developer Experience is not a service, but rather it is a set of capabilities in the {{site.data.keyword.cloud_notm}} platform that gets you started building apps the "right" way in minutes.
 Essential elements of the Developer Experience are:

 * a set of topic- or channel-centric developer consoles found across the {{site.data.keyword.cloud_notm}} platform
 * use-case-specific starter kits that produce production-ready starter apps in a variety of languages and architectural patterns